 When you' are new to bead weaving, it can be easy to find the large volume of bead terminology daunting.
-Every bead type and shape has its own name and characterstics, and bead manufacturers sometimes supplement or change names to distinguish their lines.
+Every bead type and shape has its own name and characteristics, and bead manufacturers sometimes supplement or change names to distinguish their lines.

 To help you sort things out, I've put together the following list of common bead styles.
-Some topics provide links to a separate article with more details about that type of bead, such as that beads most common uses and availability of sizes.
+Some topics provide links to a separate article with more details about that type of beads, such as that beads most common uses and availability of sizes.

 01 of 09